Time for power brows.

 With dark hair, the colour used should be one shade lighter than the eyebrow hair colour.
 For lighter hair, it is advisable to use one or two shades darker, depending on your preference.

 I tint my eyebrows regularly and ask the beauty therapist to mix a slight amount of grey tint in with the dark brown tint.
 I leave the tint on longer than necessary so while the coverage is a bit too dark for the first two days it does ensure the tint lasts me well.
+She also applies the tint to the grey patches in the first instance as this hair is harder to take colour.
 One of my eyebrows is thinner than the other and this one I tint fractionally darker to create the illusion the brows are the same.
 To guarantee the best results I don’t wet the brows for 24 hours afterwards and cleanse around them.

 Even with a regular eyebrow tint, I still need to use an eyebrow product to fill in the gaps and shape certain areas.